rosario/learn-coderwave/_posts/2013-10-07-publish-a-website-in-a-day-using-html-and-ruby.markdown

 After you've created the website (another term is *application*), you should see the url in the Terminal.
 It will be something like ``http://cloudless-forms-1234.herokuapp.com``.
 This url will be automatically generated for you by Heroku.

+## Setup config.ru

+Heroku needs a configuration file in order to publish your website.
+This file is called **config.ru**:

+{% highlight ruby %}
+require './site'
+run Sinatra::Application
+{% endhighlight %}

+Save the file **config.ru** inside the *demo* folder.
+The first line tells Heroku where's your application file (in our case we've called it **site.rb**).
+The second line will tell Heroku that it's a Sinatra Application.

 ## Publish the changes